 Speed

-If you want to go fast and speed is your main priority, you will need a bike that matches that.
+If you want to go fast and speed is your main priority, you need a bike that matches that.
 This could be a bikepacking race or event, or you might have set yourself a personal challenge to get from one place to another with minimal stops and rest.

-In this case, you are going to need a bike that leans more toward the racing side of cycling.
-You will benefit from carbon fiber and carrying only the bare essentials.
 Your bike will still need a certain level of comfort, but you could save up to two hours from the higher average speed you hold.

 Comfort

-When it comes to bikepacking, many people start thinking a quick bike is the best option.
+When it comes to bikepacking, many people start thinking a quick bike ride is the best option.
 They think they can travel fast and spend less time on the bike.
-This is very rarely the best option, and a bike made for comfort that is slower is the solution for many.

-A steel bike with a relaxed geometry and a saddle that prioritises comfort makes a big difference.
+A steel bike with a relaxed geometry and a saddle prioritising comfort makes a big difference.
 Being able to sit on the bike longer each day means you have to work harder but often travel further.
 Yes, your kit will weigh more, and so will your bike, but it makes the experience much better.

 A mix of both